-The CoW undertook a grant effort through the Climate Resilience Challenge through the Bay Area Council Foundation to write a Green Infrastructure and Implementation Plan in 2020-21.
+The City of Watsonville undertook a grant effort through the Climate Resilience Challenge through the Bay Area Council Foundation to write a Green Infrastructure and Implementation Plan in 2020-21.
 Over the next 5 years, the City is seeking funding opportunities to implement identified priority projects that are multibenefit that combat localized flooding, heat island effects, and improve stormwater quality.